alfonsolcorcuera/World_Weather_Analysis/README.md

    - Percent cloudiness
    - Wind speed
    - Weather
-3. With the retrieved data we generated a CSV file with 709 cities and their respective key weather data.
+3. With the retrieved data we generated a CSV file with 709 cities and their respective key weather data - the coordinates which were not selected are presumed to be located in inhospitable places -.
 Please refer to the *Weather_DataBase* folder for more information.

 ### Create a Customer Travel Destinations Map